juanantonio284/simple_bash/basic_utilities/grep.md

 # Simplest example
 grep pig file
-# finds three instances of the string "pig" in file:
+# finds three instances of the string "pig" in file: "pig", "dirty pig", and "pig food"
-# pig
-# dirty pig
-# pig food

 # More examples
 grep "^dog" file # print all lines that start with "dog"